-How Much Life Insurance Do I Need In 2023
+How Much Life Insurance Do I Need In 2026?

 It’s a common question: how much life insurance do I need if I’m single or part of a family unit?

 Everyone with a family has the same worries.
 How will they be cared for if something happens to you or your wage-earning partner?
-The sad truth is too many don’t know.
+The sad truth is that too many don’t know.

 Research figures published on MoneyFacts.co.uk just last year revealed…